As frequent readers of this blog know, there is an entire segment of the literacy community that thinks I’m an idiot.

 Meta-analysis can be terrific but including studies that look at fewer than 10 minutes of reading or that are so confounded that it is impossible to attribute the impact to the variable of interest is sure to undermine its value.

 Student text choice likely has some payoff in terms of motivation.
-But its impact on achievement is likely much smaller than these Twitterverse postings would suggest.
+But its impact on achievement may be much smaller than these Twitterverse postings would suggest.
 I’d still be hesitant to make student book choice a big part of my reading instruction.

 Why would I be hesitant to have kids select the books?